c-soni/Mono/README.md

 # Mono
-A single massive repository for all projects.
+A single repository for all pet projects.